Basketball Philippines Jack Animam takes talents to Taiwan.

 Since his plane touched down at around the same time the Philippines-Kazakhstan game tipped off, there was no way he could make it in time.
-However, it could be argued that his mere presence inspired his teammates and raised their level of play.
+However, we could argue that his mere presence inspired his teammates and raised their level of play.
 From the moment he took a seat behind the team bench, the Philippines outscored their opponents 38-19.

-Clarkson’s arrival was the culmination of a complicated series of events that drew in the NBA, the Samahang Basketbol ng Pilipinas, the Philippine Olympic Committee, and the Asian Games organizers as the NBA initially refused to give the go-signal to his participation.
-However in the end, the league relented, and here we are.
+Clarkson’s arrival culminated a complicated series of events that drew in the NBA, the Samahang Basketbol ng Pilipinas, the Philippine Olympic Committee, and the Asian Games organizers, as the NBA initially refused to give the go-signal to his participation.
+However, in the end, the league relented, and here we are.

-JAKARTA – Though short in preparation and in manpower, the Philippine quintet made quite an impression in its initial showing in the 18th Asian Games men’s basketball competition, fashioning out a dominant wire-to-wire 96-59 victory over a hapless Kazakhstan side at the GBK Basketball Hall here Thursday.
+JAKARTA – Though short in preparation and workforce, the Philippine quintet made quite an impression in its initial showing in the 18th Asian Games men’s basketball competition, fashioning out a dominant wire-to-wire 96-59 victory over a hapless Kazakhstan side at the GBK Basketball Hall here Thursday.

-Stanley Pringle came out with a sterling performance in his debut as a national player while Christian Standhardinger, James Yap, Paul Lee, and Chris Tiu had their solid showings in their return to the national squad, leading the Philippine 5 to a smashing first outing in the Jakarta meeting.
+Stanley Pringle came out with a sterling performance in his debut as a national player.
+Simultaneously, Christian Standhardinger, James Yap, Paul Lee, and Chris Tiu had their solid showings in their return to the national squad, leading the Philippine 5 to a smashing first outing Jakarta meeting.

-Gabe Norwood, Raymond Almazan, Poy Erram, Beau Belga, Maverick Ahanmisi, and even 45-year-old reserve center Asi Taulava put in their share as the Nationals carved out the important victory that all However assured them of a spot in the knockout round (Final Eight).
+Gabe Norwood, Raymond Almazan, Poy Erram, Beau Belga, Maverick Ahanmisi, and even 45-year-old reserve center Asi Taulava put in their share; the Nationals carved out the important victory that all, however, assured them of a spot in the knockout round (Final Eight).

-And on that note how awesome was Guiao.
-He should replace Chot Reyes has a national coach permanently cause she showed even with depleted numbers he still pulled off a win against highly favored Kazakhstan.
+And on that note, how awesome was Guiao.
+He should replace Chot Reyes as a national coach permanently cause she showed even with depleted numbers, he still pulled off a win against highly favored Kazakhstan.
 And not just a win a pummelling.
 I bet nobody thought we would win by that much over Kazakhstan.
-Purely awesome the Philippines very own Chiang Kai Shek and master of strategy.
+Purely awesome the Philippines ‘ very own Chiang Kai Shek and master of strategy.
 I bet a copy of the Art of War by Sun Tsu was in his bag.

-JAKARTA—Philippines head coach Yeng Guiao was expecting a “really close” game against Kazakhstan in his team’s debut in the 2018 Asian Games.
+JAKARTA—Philippines head coach Yeng Guiao expected a “really close” game against Kazakhstan in his team’s debut in the 2018 Asian Games.
 Instead, his players put on an explosive performance in an impressive rout.

-With Stanley Pringle firing 18 points, James Yap turning back the clock for a 12-point performance, and Paul Lee catching fire late to finish with 10 markers, the Philippines overpowered Kazakhstan, 96-59, to open their campaign at the Basket Hall at the Gelora Bung Karno sports complex.
+With Stanley Pringle firing 18 points, James Yap turned back the clock for a 12-point performance.
+Paul Lee catching fire late to finish with 10 markers; the Philippines overpowered Kazakhstan, 96-59, to open their campaign at the Basket Hall at the Gelora Bung Karno sports complex.

-The wire-to-wire triumph was a truly sensational performance from the hastily assembled squad, which is now virtually assured of a spot in the quarterfinals of the basketball competition.
+The wire-to-wire triumph was a truly sensational performance from the hastily assembled squad, which is now virtually assured of a spot in the basketball competition’s quarterfinals.

 “It’s answered prayers ‘yan ano.
 Millions of Filipinos were praying for us, and the Lord just blessed us with a really nice win,” Guiao told reporters after their huge victory.